 - Operation of vessels during periods of restricted visibility.

 - Operation of emergency response vessels within Auckland.

-The Navigation Safety Bylaw came into effect from Labour weekend 2014.
-The Navigation Safety Bylaw is an Auckland Council bylaw.
+The Navigation Bylaw 2021 as of 14 August 2021.
+The Navigation Bylaw is an Auckland Council bylaw.

 There are restrictions on some areas of the harbour, for example: